Yesterday went a little like this...

 Hope tomorrow is a little kinder and the pain decides to do one, before tucking book away and tucking self into sleep.

 Without them some of these words and stories wouldn't be shared.
-To learn more and to keep seeing these stories of hope, love and strength being shared...
-Head here to our Patrons page.
+To learn more visit our Patrons page here.